sharkwhistle/hangman/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Hangman is a simple word guessing game.
+Each game begins with a random 'target' word, which is chosen from a predefined list of words.
+The player must make individual guesses, as to the letters contained in this 'target' word, which are registered as 'attempts'.
+'Guesses' are sent to the `make_move` endpoint which will reply with either: 'Letter already guessed!', 'That letter is in the target word!', 'That letter is not in the target word!', 'You guessed the correct word!', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.